judesantos/ml_mentalhealth_app/README.md

 ## Overview

-The **Mental Health Support Application** is a web-based platform designed to help users assess and track their mental well-being.
+The **Mental Health Support Application** is a web-based platform designed to help users assess and track mental well-being.
 It provides mental health insights by integrating with **third-party machine learning endpoints** (such as **Google Cloud Vertex AI**) or operating as a **standalone application** with a built-in model deployment pipeline.

 While the current implementation uses an **XGBoost model**, the application is **model-agnostic**—meaning it can be extended to support other machine learning frameworks (e.g., TensorFlow, PyTorch, Scikit-learn) with minimal modifications.